FAQs

 Pickling preserves foods since the added acid kills bacteria and prevents additional growth of microbes.
 Fermentation preserves foods because the anaerobic conditions prevent microbes from developing.

 You need not worry about this one since we’ve done the hard work for you!
 Here at Sylt we have meticulously tried and tested our secret recipes to bring you the perfectly balanced, eclectic selection of pickling brines that we have on offer.
-Choose from our classic Dill & Mustard, spicy Scotch Bonnet & Sage, autumnal Spiced Apple with Cardamon, warming Chinese Five Spice or fruity Juniper & Sage.
+Choose from our classic Dill & Mustard, spicy Scotch Bonnet & Sage, autumnal Spiced Apple with Cardamom, floral Juniper & Sage or deep and rich Balsamico & Basil.